Prince George County, Virginia: Top employers

-According to the County's 2009 Comprehensive Annual Financial Report, the top employers in the county are:
+According to the County's Annual Comprehensive Financial Report for the Year Ended June 30, 2023, the top employers in the county were:

 Goya Foods has its Virginia offices south of the Prince George CDP.

 Government

 In modern times, there are no centralized cities or towns in the county.
 Prince George Court House, which uses the postal address Prince George, Virginia, is the focal point of government.
 The County Administrator answers to the elected Board of Supervisors, who are elected from single-member districts.

 Politics

 Law enforcement

 Prince George County is served primarily by the Prince George County Police Department and the Prince George County Sheriff's Office.
 The police department's responsibility is the enforcement of the laws of the Commonwealth and local ordinances.
 The primary responsibility of the Sheriff's Office is the security of the courts and service of court (criminal and civil) papers.
 The Sheriff's Office also assists the police department in the enforcement of the laws of the Commonwealth as a secondary responsibility.